TL;DR

 | 5 | Excellent | All checkpoints covered, best practices implemented | Maintain, monitor monthly |

-| 4 | Good | Most covered, minor improvements possible | Minor tweaks, low priority (schedule for next month or two) |
+| 4 | Good | Mostly covered, minor improvements possible | Minor tweaks, low priority (schedule for the next month or two) |

-| 3 | Average | Basics covered, but missing important optimizations | Improvement needed, plan 1-2 weeks for fixes |
+| 3 | Average | Basics covered, but important optimizations missing | Improvement needed; plan 1-2 weeks for fixes |

-| 2 | Poor | Major gaps, wasted spend high (15-25%+) | Priority fix, schedule immediately (this week) |
+| 2 | Poor | Major gaps, high wasted spend (15-25%+) | Priority fix; schedule immediately (this week) |

-| 1 | Critical | Fundamentally not working, serious problems | Urgent action today, maybe pause campaigns until fixed |
+| 1 | Critical | Fundamentally broken, serious problems | Urgent action today — consider pausing campaigns until fixed |

 My experience with scoring

-Most common Google Ads audit mistakes
+The most common Google Ads audit mistakes

 Mistake #1